It seems like every other day, there’s a new seminar or workshop popping up that promises to teach you how to get rich quick.

 I won’t go into too much detail here, but I ended up blowing three big accounts and losing everything I’d saved from my corporate job at the time ($100,000 – 3 years’ worth of my annual salary at the time).
 If you want to read more about that story, you can check it out here.

 Since then, I’ve learned a lot about how to avoid these types of schemes, and I want to share that knowledge with you so that you don’t make the same mistakes I did.

-How To Filter Out Get-Rich-Quick Type Speakers
+11 Questions To Filter Out And Avoid Get-Rich-Quick Type Seminars

 They’ll use very seductive language often exaggerating facts or omitting drawbacks to using their system in order to hook you into buying their product.

 I refer to these types of phrases as financial porn – highly addictive language that arouses a feeling of wanting to take action, but isn’t necessarily conducive to a healthy investment for you.

 ➜ Related Post: 5 Ways to Break Your Addiction to Financial Porn

 When you’re looking at a seminar or webinar, it’s important to look into the speaker’s background.
 Are they experienced traders or investors?
 Have they achieved success themselves?
 Or are they just someone who has read a few books and is trying to teach others what they’ve learned?

 The latter is more likely to lead to a disappointing experience, as they may not have the real-world experience and knowledge to back up their teachings.

 3. Do they have any skin in the game?